theck01/verifier/README.md

       // structure
     }

+You can also provide an optional on mismatch function to validate, which will be called with mismatch description string if a mismatch occurs.

+    var testData = "bad data";
+    var template = { message: "I will fail" };

+    // the following will print the mismatch to the console. verifier.validate(testData, template, function (msg) { console.log(msg); });

 The created template matches against the structure and type of the data, but not the specific values.

     // A template created from any one of the following would match the others